diablomedia/splunk-useragent-lookup/README.md

 ### Browscap (using Crossjoin 1.x), `ua_browscap_lookup`

 From our testing, the fastest PHP based UserAgent parser that uses Browscap data files is version 1.x of the Crossjoin parser (https://github.com/crossjoin/Browscap), so we've decided to use this parser in this project.
-The lookup command for this parser is `browscap_lookup`.

 Note that the very first lookup using this library will take a little bit of time as the most up-to-date Browscap file is downloaded and parsed.
 Subsequent requests should return much faster.

 These are the fields returned by this lookup (These fields are named the same way as they are in the Browscap project's data files, so please reference them for what the properties are, and what the values represent.
-The only exceptions are `http_user_agent` (UserAgent string passed by splunk) and `ua_fromcache` (true or false if the value was retrieved from the cache):
+The only exceptions are `http_user_agent` (UserAgent string passed by splunk) and `ua_fromcache` (true or false if the value was retrieved from the cache)):

  * http_user_agent
  * ua_propertyname